If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 “Alright, time to go start demanding things I don’t deserve!”

-Not so fast there tiger, the idea behind this is not to be pushy, but to reach out to someone with a PERSUASIVE reason as to why your message is worth their time.
+Not so fast there, the idea behind this is not to be pushy, but to reach out to someone with a persuasive reason as to why your message is worth their time.

 A great breakdown of this rule in non-email terms comes from the 48 Laws of Power, one of my favorite books.
 It states that you should never be in a position to outright ask for something, it’s better to outreach with a mutually beneficial opportunity, because people are looking out for themselves, NOT YOU.